 If you must go over time, let people leave before you continue.
 Say something like, “It’s 3 p.m. now, and I know this was the time we said we’d end the meeting.
 If anyone needs to leave, you’re welcome to sign off now.
 I’m going to stay on for 15 more minutes to wrap up our discussion about next quarter’s budget.”

-My general rule of thumb is to keep virtual meetings to one hour.
+My general rule of thumb is to make conference calls no longer than one hour.
 If they go longer than that, I give attendees a stretch and bathroom break every hour.
 This will highly depend on everyone else’s tolerances.
 You can always survey your team to see what works best for them.

 Remember These Virtual Meeting Etiquette Guidelines on Your Next Call